-Note: All information is as of March 31, 2020, unless otherwise noted.
-Market data as of June 12, 2020.
+Note: All information is as of June 30, 2020, unless otherwise noted.
+Market data as of September 4, 2020.

-(1) Lease revenues under the Master Lease with Windstream to be received over the remaining initial term of 15 years, the TPx, CableSouth, and National MSO dark fiber lease transactions, the fiber acquisition from CenturyLink, and the Bluebird transaction.
+- (1) Lease revenues under the Master Lease with Windstream to be received over the remaining initial term of 15 years, the TPx, CableSouth, and National MSO dark fiber lease transactions, and the fiber acquisition from CenturyLink.

-2) Based on the previous twelve months as of March 31, 2020.

-(3) Adjusted Net Debt or Net Secured Debt, as applicable, to Annualized Adjusted EBITDA (based on last quarter annualized).

-4) Contracts are subject to termination under certain conditions and/or may not be renewed, so actual revenue under contract could vary materially.

-Represents aggregate purchase price of acquired entities, TPx, CableSouth, and Bluebird transactions, and fiber acquisition from CenturyLink.

-Based on management's estimate.
+- Based on the previous twelve months as of June 30, 2020. - Adjusted Net Debt or Net Secured Debt, as applicable, to Annualized Adjusted EBITDA (based on last quarter annualized). - Excludes settlement payable of \$650 million related to the Windstream settlement agreement. - Contracts are subject to termination under certain conditions and/or may not be renewed, so actual revenue under contract could vary materially. - Represents aggregate purchase price of acquired entities, TPx, CableSouth, and Bluebird transactions, and fiber acquisition from CenturyLink. - Based on management's estimate.